yashaka/selene/docs/contribution/how-to-organize-docs-guide.md

     - Can be out-dated here, please look into `docs` folder or ask project owner where to put new document.
-    - Some filenames are not real, for demonstration purpose only).
+    - Some filenames are not real (for demonstration purpose only).
 <!-- markdownlint-enable MD046 -->

 ```plain